 For exercise, this breed has an energy level that sits in the middle of the scale.
 This then translates into them requiring around 45 to 60 minutes of exercise per day.

 This breed is certainly going to be better suited for a family that is quite active and who enjoys long walks.

-However, you can still keep them in an apartment as long as they are able to really stretch their legs a number of times each day.
+However, you can still keep them in an apartment as long as they can stretch their legs several times each day.

 Also, they do enjoy exploring when they are out and about, so allow them to do this at their own pace.